pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

      3. `$PATH` (executable only)

-    Filters and Lua-filters are applied in the order specified on the command line.
+    Filters, Lua-filters, and citeproc processing are applied in the order specified on the command line.

 `-L` *SCRIPT*, `--lua-filter=`*SCRIPT*